Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

 - Ability to configure advance features for the vm.
 - Ability to deploy either a datastore or a datastore cluster.
 - Ability to enable cpu and memory hot plug features for the VM.
+- Ability to define different datastores for data disks

 > Note: For module to work it needs number of required variables corresponding to an existing resources in vSphere.
 Please refer to variable section for the list of required variables.